 Environmental Planning and Community Resilience Division coordinates regional climate resiliency strategies focused on urban and natural systems and protects, restores and enhances the County's natural resources through activities targeting water resource policy and planning, urban and natural lands management, beach and marine resources, energy and sustainability, and environmental monitoring.

-It's Sea Turtle Nesting Season - March 1 through October 31
+Sea Turtle Nesting Season - March 1 through October 31

 Climate Change Task Force